Phi Delta Theta: 20th century

 Two important programs were developed during this period that would profoundly affect the fraternity's services.
 Before Beam died, he and several province presidents proposed a leadership convention for undergraduate members.
 These conventions would cover topics ranging from chapter organization to effective leadership.
 The first such convention was set up in 1956.
 At the time, it only involved 16 chapters.
 From 1956 until 1987, these sessions were held on a regional basis.
 The gatherings would form the basis of the Leadership College founded in 1987.
 1958 was an important year for the fraternity because an educational foundation was created, the main purpose of which was to provide scholarships to deserving students.

-During the turbulent 1960s, Phi Delta Theta along with other social fraternities dealt with strong anti-fraternity sentiment from people who saw the Greek lettered communities as old world established institutions.
+During the turbulent 1960s, Phi Delta Theta along with other social fraternities dealt with a strong anti-fraternity sentiment from people who saw the Greek-lettered communities as old-world-established institutions.
 This sentiment was not without reason.
 Although Phi Delta Theta attempted to revise its restrictive membership codes in the wake of World War II, as late as 1961 the national office made headlines by rejecting the pledge of a Jewish student at Lake Forest College.
-Later that same year the University of Wisconsin banned Phi Delta Theta from campus for barring Jews, African-Americans, and other minorities from membership.
+Later that same year the University of Wisconsin banned Phi Delta Theta from campus for barring Jews, African Americans, and other minorities from membership.

 Despite an overall decline in fraternity membership during the late 1960s, Phi Delta Theta continued to expand through a carefully controlled process known as "colonization."
 In 1968, a historic initiation took place when Robert Wise, Academy Award winning director of The Sound of Music and West Side Story, was initiated in the Franklin College chapter.
 Wise had completed all membership requirements in 1932 but was forced to withdraw from college due to a lack of funds.
 Roger D. Branigin, the Governor of Indiana at the time and Phi Delt member, presided over the ceremonies.
-1969 was an eventful year for the fraternity as Neil Armstrong, a graduate from the Purdue University chapter, became the first man to walk on the moon.
-During the moon landing, Armstrong carried with him a fraternity badge, which he subsequently donated to the General Headquarters of the fraternity.
+1969 was an eventful year for the fraternity as Neil Armstrong, a graduate from the Purdue University chapter, became the first man to walk on the Moon.
+During the Moon landing, Armstrong carried with him a fraternity badge, which he subsequently donated to the General Headquarters of the fraternity.
 He also donated a small silk flag of the fraternity, which he carried with him on his Gemini flight in 1966.